Semiparametric Conditional Factor Models in Asset Pricing: Introduction

-We introduce a simple and tractable estimation method to recover both the latent factors and the functional parameters of the model, as well as develop formal inference procedures.
-First, we develop an easy-to-compute estimator for $\alpha(\cdot)$, $\beta(\cdot)$ and $f_t$ based on a sieve approximation to the nonparametric functions $\alpha(\cdot)$ and $\beta(\cdot)$.
-The estimators can be easily obtained by first running the regression of $y_{it}$ on sieves of $z_{it}$ for each $t$ and then applying principal component analysis (PCA) to the estimated coefficient matrix.
-Throughout the paper, we refer to the two-step procedure as \textit{the regressed-PCA}.
-The first step of our procedure is a cross-sectional regression \citep{FamaMacBeth_RiskReturn_1973}.
-Thus, in asset pricing settings the regressed-PCA boils down to applying PCA to a relatively small set of characteristic-managed portfolios constructed via the Fama-MacBeth regressions.
-Second, we establish large sample properties of the estimators including consistency, rate of convergence, and asymptotic normality under mild conditions.
-In particular, we establish a strong approximation for the distribution of the estimator of the large dimensional coefficient matrix in the sieve approximation of $\alpha(\cdot)$ and $\beta(\cdot)$.
-These asymptotic results have several attractive properties: (i) they do not require large $T$; (ii) they allow $z_{it}$ to vary over time in a potentially non-stationary manner; (iii) they are applicable to unbalanced panels (which is useful since individual securities have varying life spans).
-Third, we provide two consistent estimators for the number of factors $K$, which are also easy to compute.
-This enables us to conduct the regressed-PCA without specifying the number of factors \textit{a priori}.
+We introduce a simple and tractable estimation method to recover both the latent factors and the functional parameters of the model, alongside formal inference procedures.
+First, we develop an easy-to-compute estimator for $\alpha(\cdot)$, $\beta(\cdot)$, and $f_t$ based on a sieve approximation to the nonparametric functions $\alpha(\cdot)$ and $\beta(\cdot)$.
+The estimation involves two steps: (i) regressing $y_{it}$ on sieve functions of $z_{it}$ for each $t$; and (ii) applying principal component analysis (PCA) to the estimated coefficients obtained in step (i).
+We refer to this approach as the \textit{regressed-PCA}.
+The first step aligns with the cross-sectional regressions of \cite{FamaMacBeth_RiskReturn_1973}, where the estimated coefficients at each point in time represent returns of ``pure play'' characteristic-managed portfolios.
+The second step is effectively a standard PCA on a relatively small set of characteristic-managed portfolios constructed via Fama-MacBeth regressions.
+Second, we develop a bootstrap inference framework to assess the significance of $\alpha(\cdot)$ as well as test the linearity of $\alpha(\cdot)$ and $\beta(\cdot)$.
+Third, we establish large-sample properties of the estimators under mild conditions, including consistency, rate of convergence, and asymptotic normality, as well as the validity of the proposed tests.
+Notably, the asymptotic results possess several advantages: (i) they do not require large $T$; (ii) they accommodate time-varying and potentially nonstationary $z_{it}$; (iii) they apply to unbalanced panels, which is particularly beneficial for securities with varying lifespans.
+Our Monte Carlo simulations demonstrate that the proposed estimators and tests exhibit satisfactory finite-sample performance and remain robust even when $T$ is small, provided $N$ is large.
+In addition to offering formal inference procedures and well-founded asymptotic properties, regressed-PCA presents several advantages over existing methods such as instrumented PCA (IPCA) \citep{Kellyetal_Characteristics_2019} and projected-PCA \citep{Fanetal_ProjectedPCA_2016,Kimetal_Arbitrage_2019}.
+Specifically, regressed-PCA is computationally efficient and accommodates nonzero alphas, time-varying characteristics, unbalanced panels, and short samples, making it particularly well-suited for empirical asset pricing applications.